gandharvnagrani/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
 An implementation of the Monte Carlo simulation to predict stock behavior.
 This project was a part of my data science internship in summer 2021.
-In this project, we will be looking at data from the stock market, particularly some technology stocks.
-We will use pandas to get stock information, visualize different aspects of it, and finally look at a few ways of analyzing the risk of a stock, based on its previous performance history.
-We will also be predict future stock prices through a Monte Carlo simulation!
+In this project, we looked at data from the stock market, particularly some technology stocks.
+We used pandas to get stock information, visualized different aspects of it, and finally looked at a few ways of analyzing the risk of a stock, based on its previous performance history.

-We'll be answering the following questions along the way:
+We answered the following questions along the way:

 1.)
 What was the change in price of the stock over time?
 2.)
 What was the daily return of the stock on average?